Apsd1109/apsd1109.github.io/_blogs/2021-10-18-worried-weary-and-overworked.md

    The last passage I want to share is in Matthew 7:

-   **Matthew 7:7–12**

-   > "Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
+   > Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
    > For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.
    > Which of you, if your son asks for bread, will give him a stone?
    > Or if he asks for a fish, will give him a snake?
    > If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!
-   > So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets."
+   > So in everything, do to others what you would have them do to you, for this sums up the Law and the Prophets. - Matthew 7:7–12

    I recalled this verse, and it broke my heart as I realized this: All this time, I've been relying on what I can do, even if it involves things that are not within my grasp.
 And never once did I go to God asking for His good gifts.
    To be honest, I find it extremely hard to ask others for anything.